 INDULGE AT THE ONSEN HOT POOLS

-Need a little RnR?
+This is a top thing to do on New Zealand’s South Island if you need a bit of RnR!
 The Onsen Hot Pools are a great way to relax whilst still taking in the magnificent landscapes of Queenstown!

 Book prior to arriving to ensure a spot, you can check available times on their website.
 We choose the 1-hour Tandeki, where your pool booking comes with a selection of locally sourced New Zealand treats including Gibbston Valley wines, ice cream and a chocy bar!